dodolab/CompactJVM/README.md

 - line begining with **c** contains a comment
 - the first line must contain **p** letter, followed by 2 values: number of variables **M** and number of clauses **N**
 - N lines follow, containing clauses as numbers divided by spaces.
 Each number **1-M** represents a variable.
 If the number is negative, the variable is negated.
 At the end of each line must be '0' as an ending character.
+- **You can find several examples inside SatSolver/examples folder**

 Example: